The Master of Science in

 Spanning medicine, basic research, technology, and business disciplines, M-TRAM combines flexible classroom learning, hands-on clinical research and biotechnology training, and mentoring by renowned Stanford scholars and top industry executives.
 Technology areas of focus include immunotherapy, gene therapy, vaccines, biomarkers, single-cell omics, and medical devices.

 M-TRAM is committed to building a cohort representing a variety of demographic, cultural, and professional backgrounds.
-Candidates outside and inside Stanford, including international students, are invited to apply to join our program.
-We are now accepting applications for 2024-2025 (applications portal is open through January 2024).
+Candidates outside and inside Stanford, including international students, are invited to apply.
+We start accepting applications for 2026-2027 in September 2025 (applications portal).

 M-TRAM’s Commitment to Diversity